A woman sits and smiles as she looks down at her laptop screen.

 Did you know?

-Discover offers a way to help you protect your information.
-Discover Identity Theft Protection includes benefits such as: bank account alerts–if a bank account in your name opens or updates at any one of thousands of financial institutions we monitor every day; and Social Security number identity alerts–if your SSN is used to create a new identity at Experian®, all with 100% U.S.-based Fraud Resolution Specialists and up to $1MM identity theft insurance–for legal expenses, reimbursement of stolen funds, lost wages and more covered expenses.1
+Discover Identity Theft Protection includes extensive identity, SSN, and Dark Web monitoring, all with 100% U.S.-based Fraud Resolution Specialists and up to $1MM identity theft insurance–for legal expenses, reimbursement of stolen funds, lost wages and more covered expenses.1

 Was this article helpful?